Working Paper Series

 () and Matilda Orth

-Abstract: Entry of large (“big-box”) stores along with a drastic
+Abstract: The entry of large (“big-box”) stores and the accompanying

-fall in the total number of stores is a striking trend in retail markets.
+drastic decrease in the overall number of stores represent a striking trend

-increases substantially.
-Our findings suggest that large entrants play a
+Our findings highlight that large entrants play a crucial role in driving

 Keywords: Retail markets; Imperfect competition; Industry dynamics; Productivity; Dynamic structural model; (follow links to similar papers)

 JEL-Codes: C24; L11; L50; L81; O30; (follow links to similar papers)